Elias Díaz Player Props: Rockies vs. Diamondbacks

 Diamondbacks Pitching Rankings

+- The 8.5 strikeouts per nine innings put together by the Diamondbacks pitching staff ranks 18th in MLB.

-- The Diamondbacks have a 4.49 team ERA that ranks 22nd among all league pitching staffs.
+- The Diamondbacks' 4.43 team ERA ranks 20th across all league pitching staffs.

-- The Diamondbacks rank 15th in baseball in home runs allowed (62 total, 1.1 per game).
+- Diamondbacks pitchers combine to allow 63 total home runs at a rate of 1.1 per game (to rank 16th in baseball).

-- Gallen gets the start for the Diamondbacks, his 12th of the season.
-He is 6-2 with a 2.97 ERA and 75 strikeouts in 66 2/3 innings pitched.
+- Henry gets the start for the Diamondbacks, his seventh of the season.
+He is 2-1 with a 4.50 ERA and 18 strikeouts through 34 2/3 innings pitched.

-- In his most recent appearance on Wednesday, the right-hander tossed 5 2/3 innings against the Philadelphia Phillies, giving up two earned runs while surrendering five hits.
+- His most recent time out came in relief on Saturday when the lefty threw 1 1/3 scoreless innings against the Boston Red Sox while allowing only one hit.

+- The 25-year-old has a 4.50 ERA and 4.8 strikeouts per nine innings across seven games this season, while giving up a batting average of .258 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.